The Theory of Economic Complexity: The Multi Capability Model

 \section{The Multi Capability Model}

 The multi capability version of the combinatorial model can be defined by letting the probability that a country has capability $b$ be $r_{c,b}$ and the probability that a product requires a capability $b$ be $q_{p,b}$.
 For a country to produce a product it needs to have all of the capabilities that the product requires.
 That is, the product of these probabilities for all of the capabilities in the model.
-Mathematically, that translates into an output matrix of the form:\\
+Mathematically, that translates into an output matrix of the form:\footnote{This model assumes capabilities are not substitutable.
+A model with substitutable capabilities would take the form where $S_{bb'}$ is a matrix describing the level of substitutability between capabilities $b$ and $b'$.}\\

 \\